muxcmux/besedka/README.md

 </script>
 ```

-* `site` - This is useful when you want to load a different configuration or to share the same
+* `site` - This is useful when you want to load a configuration for a different site or to share the
-  comments between different domains.
+  same comments between different domains.
 * `path` - Overwrite the page to which comments are linked.
 Set this to the canonical path in case
   your page contains dynamic parts in the URL, e.g. `/blog/page/2`